gucci-on-fleek/lockdown-browser/Readme.md

 I will also usually reply to emails, but I have a _very_ busy schedule, so it may take a while (many months) for me to respond, and I will often ask you to post an issue on GitHub.
 So, to reiterate, the best way to get support is to post [an issue](https://github.com/gucci-on-fleek/lockdown-browser/issues/new) or [a discussion](https://github.com/gucci-on-fleek/lockdown-browser/discussions/new) here on GitHub.

-## License
+## licence

-All code is licensed under the [_Mozilla Public License_, version 2.0](https://www.mozilla.org/en-US/MPL/2.0/) or greater.
-The documentation is licensed under [CC-BY-SA, version 4.0](https://creativecommons.org/licenses/by-sa/4.0/legalcode) or greater, in addition to the MPL.
-The _Detours_ submodule has an MIT license as detailed in `Detours/LICENSE.md`.
+All code is licenced under the [_Mozilla Public licence_, version 2.0](https://www.mozilla.org/en-US/MPL/2.0/) or greater.
+The documentation is licenced under [CC-BY-SA, version 4.0](https://creativecommons.org/licences/by-sa/4.0/legalcode) or greater, in addition to the MPL.
+The _Detours_ submodule has an MIT licence as detailed in `Detours/licence.md`.

-In addition to the formal license terms, I would appreciate it if users do not distribute any binaries: I intend for this project to be merely a proof-of-concept, and any binaries circulating on the internet diminish this status.
+In addition to the formal licence terms, I would appreciate it if users do not distribute any binaries: I intend for this project to be merely a proof-of-concept, and any binaries circulating on the internet diminish this status.
 Of course, you are within your rights to ignore this request, but I would appreciate it if you would respect my wishes.
 Thanks!